gdevic/A-Z80/tools/z80_pla_checker/readme.txt

 I have made some adjustments to it, to be used with the A-Z80 project.
 A version of the PLA is in the ../resources along with other (instruction) tables.

-Compile and run with Visual Studio 2010.
+Compile it and run it with and within the Visual Studio 2010: in fact, this is the only way to run it since some paths are hard-coded and no pre-built binary is provided.